-Section 23-509.
-Hearings
+23-509.
+Hearings.

 Any person who applies for a license under this Chapter may request a hearing before the Commission on its license application.
 The Commission may grant such a request for a hearing in its sole discretion, provided that, if the hearing is requested by a person or entity whose application under this Chapter has been denied by the Commission and such request is made in writing within 30 days of the denial, such request for a hearing shall be granted.
-At any hearing under this section, the applicant shall have the right to be present, be represented by counsel at the applicant's own expense, to review all evidence before the Commission on the application, and to present additional oral or documentary evidence in support of the application.
+At any hearing under this section, the applicant shall have the right:

+- (a) to be present, be represented by counsel at the applicant's own expense, - (b) to review all evidence before the Commission on the application, and - (c) to present additional sworn oral or documentary evidence in support of the application.

 The decision of the Commission shall be in writing, and shall be rendered within three days of the hearing.
+The Commission shall have full powers to subpoen adocuments and summons witnesses.

-Section 23-510.
-License Suspension
+23-510.
+License Suspension.

-- (a) If, after issuance of a license under this Chapter, the Commission receives reliable information that a key employee or primary management official is not suitable for a gaming license under this Chapter, the Commission shall suspend the license and notify the licensee in writing of the suspension and proposed revocation.
+- (a) If, after issuance of a license under this Chapter, the Commission receives reliable information that a key employee or primary management official is not eligible for employment under this Chapter, the Commission shall suspend the license and notify the licensee in writing of the suspension and proposed revocation.
 Such suspension shall not extend beyond 7 days without a hearing. - (b) The Commission shall notify the licensee of the time and place of the hearing.
 At the hearing, the licensee shall be entitled to the rights specified in Section 23-509. - (c) After a revocation hearing, the Commission shall determine, based on the evidence presented at the hearing, whether to revoke or reinstate the license.
 If the licensee continues to meet the standards of Section 23-503, the license shall be reinstated.
 If not, the license shall be revoked.
+The Commission shall forward the results of any license revoked to the National Indian Gaming Commission.